Battle 62: Airship Graveyard

 Curiously, Alma is a guest in the final battle!
 She has no weapons, and the only way to get her to cause damage is – get this – to get her to suffer through the Ultima spell, since she can learn it like Luso and her brother!
 For the record, Kyle and I didn’t even know she could learn Ultima at the time, and it’s probably better that she not learn it, since she still has Aegis and will use it exclusively if she never learns Ultima.
 You’ll probably want to heal her though, since she starts the battle in poor condition.

 Seeing as how this is the final boss and all, it probably pays for me to go into extra detail.
 Unfortunately for Ultima, she had spawned in near cross-formation with two of her demons, so I was happy to relieve her of them with Holy Sword attacks from Agrias and Cid.
 That just left the two hangers-on, and I pondered whether or not I could hit all three of them with Arithmaticks.
-Unfortunately, Ultima’s stats were hidden from me just like the other Lucavi (other than her current Height/elevation, of course) and the only way to work out if she was subject to Arithmaticks was to check every possible variable and see if she was highlighted by the targeting!
+Unfortunately, Ultima’s stats were hidden from me just like the other Lucavi (other than her current Height/elevation, of course) and the only way to work out if she was subject to Arithmaticks was to check every possible variable one by one to see if she was highlighted by the targeting!
 Very time consuming.
-After I confirmed there was no safe combination that would hit all three, I tried to bomb Ultima with a traditional White Magic-cast Holy, but she teleported aside and cut Josephine down instead – putting herself on an unassailable X.5 height square in the process!
+After I confirmed there was no safe combination that would hit all three enemies, I tried to bomb Ultima with a traditional White Magic-cast Holy, but she teleported aside and cut Josephine down instead – putting herself on an unassailable X.5 height square in the process!

 Arthur revived Josephine, at which point the party moved to encircle Ultima (Agrias put paid to one of the other Ultima Demons in the process).
-Unable to find a way to attack Ultima with Josephine’s Arithmaticks, we used Arithmaticks to Curaga Josephine and Alma instead, which was probably the best move I could have made at the time, even though it hadn’t occurred to me!
+Unable to find a way to attack Ultima with Josephine’s Arithmaticks, we used Arithmaticks to Curaga Josephine and Alma instead, which was probably the best move I could have made at the time, even though it hadn’t occurred to me of my own accord!
 To my surprise, the final surviving Ultima Demon took this opportunity to cast Nanoflare on most of the party… but also on Ultima!
 Believe it or not, this must have taken Ultima to critical health or something, because when her next turn came, she started complaining about having lost, and transformed to her second form!
 Oh, and also she talked about Ramza being some sort of descendant of Germonique, because gods forbid this game with a confused subtext about the oppressed peasant class end without a Destined Hero Born of Nobility And Descended From High Blood saving the day.

 In any event, on with the second stage of the battle, against Ultima the Arch Seraph.
 The fight continued from exactly where it left off, though like other such battles in the past, all surviving minor enemies were wiped off the board.
 This allowed us to surround Ultima and mercilessly pummel her.
 Honestly, it wasn’t even a contest.
 Kyle says it’s a lot trickier if Ultima is actually able to attack, but with our high-speed party above or around Ultima’s own speed, we were able to get off way more attacks than Kyle had back when he played this in the 90s.
 It didn’t help that some of Ultima’s cast times were as slow as Cloud’s, and I meant that literally: her ultimate spell, Divine Ultima, has the same speed as Cloud’s second-slowest Limit Break!